Thermal masses and trapped-ion quantum spin models: a self-consistent approach to Yukawa-type interactions in the $\lambda\!\phi^4$ model: Introduction

-The interesting question is to push this QFT analogy further, and move to situations beyond the simple Klein-Gordon QFT.
-Inspired by the fermion-Higgs sector of the electroweak theory~\cite{PhysRevLett.19.1264}, our trapped-ion quantum simulator would become more interesting in the presence of $\lambda\phi^4$ interactions~\cite{WILSON197475}.
-As discussed in~\cite{a2}, this type of self-interactions become the relevant ones in the vicinity of a structural phase transition~\cite{PhysRevB.77.064111}, and lead to a variety of scattering events for the bosonic excitations of the scalar field. i.e. the phonons in the trapped-ion crystal.
-During the propagation of the bosons between a pair of spins, scattering takes place modifying the Yukawa-type interactions.
-In the language of QFTs, this scattering changes the boson Feynman propagator due to renormalization of the low-energy modes by the high-energy ones.
-These quantum effects can be expressed in terms of Feynman loop diagrams and lead to a physical mass for the scalar bosons that differs from the bare original mass.
-Interestingly, this can affect the effective spin-spin interactions of the trapped-ion quantum simulator as one approaches the structural phase transition, opening an original route for probing the underlying effective QFT via the real-time dynamics of the spins.
-Unfortunately, for typical realizations, the rigidity of the ion chain tends to mask these quantum effects~\cite{a2,PhysRevB.89.214408}, such that the flow of the critical point with the quartic coupling $\lambda$ is predicted to be very small.
-In the present manuscript, we argue that one can overcome this limitation and unveil this flow by exploiting thermal effects via the so-called thermal masses and the phenomenon of symmetry restoration in QFTs~\cite{PhysRevD.9.3320,PhysRevD.9.3357}.
-We present a non-perturbative self-consistent approach to predict the Yukawa interactions at finite temperatures, and discuss how these can be used to probe the underlying thermal QFT.
+An interesting question from the perspective of QFTs is to push this analogy further, and move to situations beyond the free Klein-Gordon QFT.
+Inspired by the fermion-Higgs sector of the electroweak theory~\cite{PhysRevLett.19.1264}, our trapped-ion quantum simulation would become richer in the presence of $\lambda\phi^4$ interactions~\cite{WILSON197475}.
+As discussed in~\cite{a2}, this type of self-interactions become the relevant ones in the vicinity of a structural phase transition~\cite{PhysRevB.77.064111}, and lead to a variety of scattering events for the bosonic excitations of the scalar field.
+These quantum effects can be expressed in terms of Feynman loop diagrams leading to changes in the physical mass of the bosons.
+Interestingly, in the trapped-ion context, this renormalization effect can affect the effective spin-spin interactions of the quantum simulator as one approaches the structural phase transition, opening an original route for probing the underlying effective QFT via the real-time dynamics of the spins.
+Unfortunately, for typical realizations, the rigidity of the ion chain tends to mask these quantum effects~\cite{a2,PhysRevB.89.214408}, such that the change of the physical mass with the quartic coupling $\lambda$ is predicted to be very small.
+In this work, we argue that one can overcome this limitation by working at finite temperatures which, in QFTS, lead to the so-called thermal masses and the phenomenon of symmetry restoration~\cite{PhysRevD.9.3320,PhysRevD.9.3357}.
+We present a non-perturbative self-consistent approach to predict the renormalization of the spin-spin interactions at finite temperatures, and discuss how these can be used to probe the thermal QFT that controls the structural phase transition of the ion crystal at long wavelengths.
+Our presentation is organised as follows.